teaching-js/assignment/README.md

 ```

-> GET `/user/feed?numItems=10&position=17`
+> GET `/user/feed?p=17`

 **Request**

 ```
-numItems : integer denoting number of posts needed, 10 if numItems is not specified position : a position token specifying where to begin fetching posts
+p : a number specifying where to begin fetching posts,
-           from in the users timeline. if not set grabs latest posts
+    the server will response with 10 posts from the feed in the range [10*p,10*p+10).
+If not specified p is set to 0
 ```

 **Response**